-See, e.g., In re Teixeira (BIA 1996) Int Dec 3273 (police report); In re Pichardo-Sufren (BIA 1996) Int Dec 3275; In re Short (BIA 1989) 20 I&N 136; In re Mena, supra; In re Goodalle (BIA 1967) 12 I&N 106, 107-8; In re Cassisi (BIA 1963) 10 I&N 136.
+See, e.g., In re Teixeira (BIA 1996) Int Dec 3273 (police report); In re Pichardo-Sufren (BIA 1996) Int Dec 3275; In re Short (BIA 1989) 20 I&N Dec 136; In re Mena, supra; In re Goodalle (BIA 1967) 12 I&N Dec 106, 107-8; In re Cassisi (BIA 1963) 10 I&N Dec 136.
 Neither does the record of conviction include subsequent testimony by the noncitizen; e.g., deportability on the firearms ground was not shown even when the noncitizen testified in immigration proceedings that the unnamed weapon of which he had possession was a gun.
 In re Pichardo, supra.

-▶ Note: In some cases, defense attorneys will bargain to substitute a charging document that does not reveal which subsection of the offense was violated.
-For example, if a complaint charges the entire criminal section, and neither the judgment nor the sentencing record indicates which subsection was violated, a divisible statute will have no immigration consequence.
+▶ Note: In some cases, defense attorneys will negotiate a plea to an amended charge that does not reveal which subsection of the statute was violated.
+For example, if a complaint charges the entire criminal section, and neither the judgment nor the sentencing record indicates which subsection was violated, a conviction for violating a divisible statute will have no immigration consequence.

-Some INS offices have asserted that they can go beyond the record of conviction to determine deportability under the domestic violence ground in 8 USC $\frac{1227(a)(2)(E)}{E}$.
-They assert that due to the unusual wording of the deportation ground, the required relationship to the victim, e.g., current or ex-spouse or co-habitant, can be proven by information outside the record.
-See $\frac{848.48-48.49}{E}$.
+Some DHS offices have asserted that they can go beyond the record of conviction to determine deportability under the domestic violence ground in 8 USC 1227(a)(2)(E).
+They assert that because of the unusual wording of the deportation ground, the required relationship to the victim, e.g., current or ex-spouse or cohabitant, can be proved by information outside the record.
+See 48.48-48.49; U.S. v Belless (9th Cir 2003) 338 F3d 1063.